SandorTeleki/inspiredvanillawebprojects/README.md

 Projects inspired by: https://github.com/bradtraversy/vanillawebprojects

 Mini projects built with HTML5, CSS & JS.
-Each project was based on the projects linked above to which I tried to add my own spin.
-All the projects were gathered into this repository, and are hosted through GitHub pages as a quick hosting solution.
+The first twenty projects were based on the project repository linked above.
+I tried to add my own spin to each of the original projects, and then created a few new projects based on my own interests.
+All the projects were gathered into this repository, and are hosted through GitHub pages as a quick hosting and demo solution.

 # Main page:
 This is the home for my Mini Projects.
 You can either navigate through the projects through the links below in the README.md file, or you can access the main page and access the Mini Projects from there.